t-lochhead/blog/src/pages/2021-03-06---longtail-seo/index.md

 1. Ask yourself whether your business has a lot of data that you make publicly available.
 If the answer is yes, then yes, you should 100% consider using this strategy.
 If the answer is no and SEO is of interest to your business, you probably want to stick with the traditional blog and brand awareness route.

-2. Think about all of the different search syntax related to your business and how you can systematically build out all of static pages that target **_specific_** longtail keywords.
+2. Think about all of the different search syntax related to your business and how you can systematically build out countless static pages that target **_specific_** longtail keywords.
 Also, take a look and see if your competition is leveraging a similar strategy.

 3. Avoid medium-to-high competition keywords, particularly those with the word "best" in them, as there will likely be better quality content out there that you won't be able to compete successfully.